Report Brief

 • Assume the JD is aspirational.
 Verify what is urgent right now and who is feeling the pain.

-• Name the non-negotiable early: tight timelines.
+• Name the non-negotiable early: backfill risk.
 It will shape day-to-day more than the title.

 • If you’re unsure of fit, make sure to get clear on what they will say “no” to and what this role will never own.